benowusulink/online-notebook-api/README.md

 2. A query builder called knex is used to make queries to the database, this is to prevent client side SQL injections.

+## Future improvements (Agile Future Sprints)

+1. Redis databse can be added instead on postgresql to improve speed and the Session management.